MelBiggs/fullstack-frameworks-project/README.md

 ## Here is what I still need to work on, as of 3rd of April:

 - Add content
-- When content is added, make pagination 12 items per page.
 - Do Testing
 - Finish README

 [Link to Deployed Website](https://fullstackframeworks-project.herokuapp.com)